 Why does your child need probiotics?

-Research has shown that the establishment of an optimal microbial community immediately after birth and the maintenance of a balanced gut microbiota are essential to the development of a child’s immune system.2,3
+Research has shown that the establishment of an optimal microbial community immediately after birth and the maintenance of a balanced gut microbiota are essential for the development of a child’s immune system2,3

 However, a child’s highly complex gut microbiota balance can be influenced by several key factors such as genetic background, maternal diet, gestational age*, environment, mode of delivery, type of feeding and antibiotic use.2-6 The right type of probiotics can help.